The Gator Wrap Tradition

 Ring recipients will be able to wear their rings facing them, signifying they have not yet graduated from the University of Florida.
 At commencement, students will be asked to symbolically turn the ring around to face the world, thereby displaying alumni status.

 A small reception will follow the ceremony.
-Albert and Alberta will be on hand with their class rings to congratulate students and pose for pictures.
+Alberta will be on hand with her class ring to congratulate students and pose for pictures.

-The deadline to order a class ring (in order to participate in the spring Ring Ceremony was February 2017.
+The deadline to order a class ring in order to participate in the spring Ring Ceremony was February 2017.
 However, you can still order a class ring by clicking the link below.